jldec/jldec-website/README.md

 Both persist messages in the same vanilla durable object, in a JSON array in one KV value.

-### The RSC implementation feel slightly slower for the following reasons:
+The RSC implementation feels slightly slower for the following reasons:

 1. The RSC-chat MessageList component loads data directly from the durable object API.
 This means that the chat store has to be updated with each stream chunk, before triggering a new server-side render.
 This is not required for the agent-chat, which broadcasts single-message updates directly to clients via the agent websocket, so it only needs to call the store to persist the AI response at the end of the stream.